Skip to content

 This will only show North America—not Europe, Asia, or other regions—because the spine is generated from the filtered data.

 This is usually what you want!
 When you filter to North America, you typically want results only for North America.
-The spine ensures you see all North American sub-categories (if grouping by something like state), but it respects your top-level filter.

 from orders